-Thomas C. Grey Fellow
+Thomas C. Grey Fellow and Lecturer in Law

 Previously, he was an attorney in the Voting Section of the Civil Rights Division of the United States Department of Justice.
 There, he enforced federal voting laws in affirmative lawsuits against a number of states and was part of the team that defended the constitutionality of Section 5 of the Voting Rights Act in Shelby County v.
 Holder.
 He was also a litigation associate in the San Francisco office of Munger, Tolles & Olson.
 He served as a law clerk to the Honorable Sidney Thomas of the United States Court of Appeals for the Ninth Circuit.
 He received a dual degree from the Harvard Kennedy School and Yale Law School, where he was a Notes Editor of the Yale Law Journal.
 He received his undergraduate degree from Stanford University.